Save Energy With Programmable Thermostats

 2. Keep setback periods at least eight hours long

-In order to save the most money, you’ll need to be able to set your programmable thermostat back at least 10 degrees for about eight hours a day.
+In order to use the least amount of energy, you’ll need to be able to set your programmable thermostat back at least 10 degrees for about eight hours a day.
 Setting your thermostat back 10 to 15 degrees for eight hours a day can save you from 5 to 15 percent a year on heating and cooling bills a savings of about 1 percent for each degree of setback.

 3. Get special thermostats for special heating systems